China and the World Bank: Relationship with the World Bank

 China is increasing not only its involvement in the World Bank's administration and its contribution but also its aid in Africa and has developed a different approach from the World Bank.
 On the one side, World bank represents a traditional multilateral organization which provides aid on conditions of political freedom and human rights.
 On the other side, China represents an immerging new organization that generally provides aid with no conditions and emphasize stability as a crucial threshold for continuing investment.
 While World Bank's aid has promoted reduced crime and more democracy in African recipient countries, China's aid has promoted more security force and more autocracy in African recipient countries.

 With China's power increasing over the years, it seeks to transform its role from an acceptor internalizing itself into the status quo of world financial system to a challenger breaking the current hegemony of the World Bank.
 China created the China Eximbank in 1994 and since then it has been making growing contributions to international finance system as a state-funded and state-owned policy bank, turning itself into an alternative to aid other countries except the World Bank.
-It is not willing to merely listen to the World Bank when it comes to setting up the conditions of the multidonor aid packages and instead set up its own rules.
+It is not willing to merely listen to the World Bank when it comes to setting up the conditions of the multi-donor aid packages and instead set up its own rules.
 It also advocates for the changing of norms within the World Bank such as the lending rules.